TL;DR

 The Alternative Route: Claiming Compensation from the Council

-You don't always have to go through your insurer.
+You don't typically have to go through your insurer.
 Under Section 58 of the Highways Act 1980, highway authorities (usually your local council, or National Highways for motorways and major A-roads) have a legal duty to maintain roads to a safe standard.
 If they fail in this duty, you may be able to claim compensation from them directly.

 How to Make a Successful Council Claim